Tag: Berber rugs

 From beautiful jewellery to exotic spices, leather shoes and bags, to Morroccan lamps and ceramics.

-The craftsmanship is astonishing, and you can find areas that are dedicated to certain products, such as leather goods and handmade Berber rugs or cushion covers.
+The skilled craftsmanship is astonishing, and you can find areas dedicated to making and selling different things.

-It’s a lovely experience watching the locals making their goods to sell, and there is also the opportunity to have a go at making things yourself, such as a pair of babouche shoes to take home.
+It’s a lovely experience watching the locals make their goods to sell, and there is also the opportunity to have a go at making things yourself, such as a pair of babouche shoes.

 Argan oil and morroccan black soap, orange blossom oil, and gardenia float on the gentle breeze.

-Wooden boxes ornately decorated with mother of pearl, chess sets, and traditional toys tempt you for the perfect souvenir to take back for family and friends.
+Wooden boxes ornately decorated with mother of pearl, chess sets, and traditional toys tempt you for the perfect souvenir to take back for your family and friends.

-Then there’s the nuts, sweets, and pastries.
+Then there’s the nuts, sweets, and pastries for sale.

-The medicinal herbs and spices, a cacophony of colours and fragrances.
+The medicinal herbs and spices are a cacophony of colours and fragrances.

-Paintings and prints of traditional Morroccan doors and Berber people.
+Paintings and prints of traditional Morroccan doors, Amazigh people and camels crossing the Sahara desert.

-For the person who loves shopping, Marrakech is an absolute delight.
+For people who love to shop until they drop like I do, Marrakech is an absolute delight.

-You have to dodge motorcycles and donkeys, vendors with carts, and tourists looking for the perfect gift.
+You also have to dodge motorcycles, donkeys, and vendors with carts.

 You can expect to get lost, but that’s all part of the experience.